briandyy/pastebin-worker-d1/README.md

 ## Limitations

-1. ~~If deployed on Cloudflare Worker free-tier plan, the service allows at most 100,000 reads and 1000 writes, 1000 deletes per day. ~~ See D1 docs for details.
+1. If deployed on Cloudflare Worker free-tier plan, the service allows at most 5 million reads and 100000 writes per day.
-2. ~~Due to the size limit of Cloudflare KV storage, the size of each paste is bounded under 25 MB. ~~ See D1 docs for details.
+2. Due to the size limit of Cloudflare D1 storage, the size of each paste is bounded under 1 MB.
+(TODO: D1 for less than 1 MB, KV for more than 1 MB)

 ## Deploy